Extracting small time-lapse traveltime changes in a reservoir using primaries and internal multiples after Marchenko-based target zone isolation: Theory

 \subsection{Extrapolated Marchenko representations}

+\plot*{MarchenkoFunctions}{width=\textwidth} {Schematic representation of the extrapolated focusing- and Green's functions.
+(A) The focusing functions $f^+_1$ (in blue) and $f^-_1$ (in red) are defined in a medium truncated below the focal level ($\mathbb{S}_F$).
+They are extrapolated to the surface ($\mathbb{S}_0$) using the direct arrival of the transmission response $T_d$ (in orange) to create the extrapolated focusing functions $v^\pm$.
+(B) the downgoing Green's function ($G^{-,+}$) is extrapolated to create $U^{-,+}$.
+(C) the upgoing Green's function ($G^{-,-}$) creates it's extrapolated counterpart $U^{-,-}$.}

-At the base of the Marchenko method are the focusing functions ($f_1^\pm$) that allow for retrieval of the Green's functions ($G^{-,\pm}$) between the acquisition surface $\mathbb{S}_0$ and a focal level in the subsurface, the left superscript $-$ denotes that the wavefield is upgoing at the receiver position and right superscript $\pm$ denotes a down- or up-going direction from the source position. \Citet{vanderNeut2016} introduce modified functions that are extrapolated to the surface by convolution with the direct arrival of the transmission response ($T_d$).
+At the base of the Marchenko method are the focusing functions ($f_1^\pm$) that allow for retrieval of the Green's functions ($G^{-,\pm}$) between the acquisition surface $\mathbb{S}_0$ and a focal level in the subsurface.
+Here the left superscript $-$ denotes that the wavefield is upgoing at the receiver position (at the focal level) and the right superscript $\pm$ denotes a down- or up-going direction from the source position (at the acquisition surface). \Citet{vanderNeut2016} introduce modified functions that are extrapolated to the surface by convolution with the direct arrival of the transmission response ($T_d$).
 These extrapolated focusing functions ($v^\pm$) are defined as follows:

 Here $\xs{F}$ is the coordinate of the focusing point at focal depth $\mathbb{S}_F$, $\xs{S}'$ is a coordinate on the acquisition surface, and $*$ denotes temporal convolution.
+Note, that except for $\xs{F}$, all coordinates in this work refer to positions at the surface $\mathbb{S}_0$.
 Similarly, the extrapolated Green's functions ($U^{-,\pm}$) are defined as:

+These two equations are visualized in \autoref{fig:MarchenkoFunctions}, which shows how the extrapolated functions are related to the original focusing and Green's functions.
+By using these extrapolated functions the retrieved wavefields derived in the next section will be situated at the surface $\mathbb{S}_0$ and not at focal level $\mathbb{S}_F$ as is the case with the regular Marchenko functions.
 Finally, the same convolutions are applied to the coupled Marchenko representations to find the extrapolated representations: